Goodness, it feels like the GDPR has been around forever!

 What information do I need to provide in my policy?

-Under the GDPR, which is geared towards transparency and fairness to individuals, organisations have to provide individuals with extensive information about the processing of their personal data compared to the current requirements under the Data Protection Act 1998.
-The GDPR (articles 13 and 14) explicitly requires data controllers to inform data subjects of the following:
+Under the GDPR, which is geared towards transparency and fairness to individuals, organisations have to provide users with extensive information about the processing of their personal data compared to the current requirements under the Data Protection Act 1998.
+The GDPR (articles 13 and 14) explicitly requires data controllers to inform data subjects of the following information:

 Is there anything else I should include?